unusualcomputers/unusualcomputers/writing/text/usbnotes.md

 > On Pi 2 and Pi 3 there is also a setting `max_usb_current=1` in [config.txt](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/config_gfiles.md#configtxt).
 This increases the amount of current available to usb ports there, but on PiZero this has no effect (thanks [drgeoff](https://www.raspberrypi.org/forums/viewtopic.php?f=91&t=188581&p=1187789#p1187789) for clarifying this).

-If none of this worked, and you figured out another way, please make it known somewhere, even better drop me a line, I'll add it here.
+If this has not worked, and you figured out another way, please make it known somewhere, even better drop me a line, I'll add it here.

 ### Choosing a hub